jackinthebox52/jmassey.net/content/text-sql-mma/content.md

 ## Try It Yourself

-The code is up on [GitHub](https://github.com/jackinthebox52/mma-qa).
+The code is up on GitHub at [https://github.com/jackinthebox52/mma-qa](https://github.com/jackinthebox52/mma-qa).
 It's built specifically for MMA stats, but the pattern works for pretty much any structured data.

 This approach is much less resource intensive than training an LLM to memorize facts, and can be easily updated without spending tons of time and money retraining.
 It's alos way more reliable, and the resultingSQL can be run through a linter to verify that it will execute.